kunstmusik/blue-manual/docs/users/reference/noteProcessors/top.md

 ==============

-NoteProcessors are used in conjunction with soundObjects, and are used post-generation of the soundObject\'s noteList.
+NoteProcessors are used in conjunction with soundObjects, and are used post-generation of the soundObject's noteList.
 They are used to modify values within the noteList.

 NoteProcessors can be added via the soundObject property dialog.
 When a